jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

     (d) as another qualification on paragraph (b), if the lessor has used the asset in deriving income before the lease is entered into, the cost price of the asset is equal to the capital expenditure incurred by the lessor in acquiring the asset, reduced by the total of the amounts of depreciation loss for which the lessor has been allowed deductions for the asset; and
     (e) as another qualification on paragraph (b), if, for an asset and a lease entered into on or after 29 October 1983, an amount cannot be determined under any of paragraphs (b) to (d), the cost price for the asset is an amount equal to the market price of the asset at the start of the term of the lease or, if there is no such market price or there are 2 or more, is an amount equal to the amount that, in the circumstances of the case, is reasonable, having regard to the nature of the asset and to the tenor of this definition
   - **council** is defined in section GE 1(2) (New Zealand Raspberry Marketing Council) for the purposes of that section
-  - **council-controlled organisation** means— but does not include the Auckland Regional Transport Authority (as established by section 7 of the Local Government (Auckland) Amendment Act 2004) or Auckland Regional Holdings (as established by section 18 of the Local Government (Auckland) Amendment Act 2004)
+  - **council-controlled organisation** means—but does not include the Auckland Regional Transport Authority (as established by section 7 of the Local Government (Auckland) Amendment Act 2004) or Auckland Regional Holdings (as established by section 18 of the Local Government (Auckland) Amendment Act 2004)
     (a) an organisation that—
       (i) is a council-controlled trading organisation; and (ii) is not a company: